jasonclx88/jasonclx88.github.io/source/_posts/Introduction.md

 ## What's new

+* **[ACL-24]** 2024/05/16, our work on "Decomposition for Enhancing Attention: Improving LLM-based Text-to-SQL through Workflow Paradigm" has been accepted.
 * **[ICML-24]** 2024/05/02, our work on "Parameter-Efficient Fine-Tuning with Discrete Fourier Transform" has been accepted.
 * **[TCSS-24]** 2024/04/04, our work on "FairAGG: Towards Fair Graph Neural Networks via Fair Aggregation" has been accepted.
 * **[TCSS-24]** 2024/3/11, our work on "A Review-level Sentiment Information Enhanced Multi-task Learning Approach for Explainable Recommendation" has been accepted.